Sh4yy/cloudflare-email/README.md

 1. Clone this repository
 2. Install the dependencies with `npm install`
-3. Deploy a secure token using `npx wrangler secret put --env production TOKEN` (this will be used to authenticate your requests, and is encrypted on Cloudflare)
+3. Use the command `npx wrangler secret put --env production TOKEN` to deploy a securely stored token to Cloudflare.
+With this command, you will be prompted to enter a random secret value, which will be used to authenticate your requests with the HTTP `Authorization` header as described below.
+You can also set this encrypted value directly in your Cloudflare dashboard.
 4. Deploy the worker with `npm run deploy`

 Or deploy directly to cloudflare